Updated: Jan. 26/18

 Classes begin sometime between November and February.
 Some classes decide to provide other options for students such as Science Fair, Genius Hour and other project based learning opportunities.

-Completion tends to take 2-3 weeks of regular classroom work time (research and writing and presentation planning) with 1 week of at home work time (typically this is to finalize/’prettify’ the final appearance of the project.)
-The top projects from participating classes have the opportunity to present to Ardagh Bluff’s Principals to determine who will move on to represent Ardagh at the Regional Heritage Fair.
+Completion tends to take 2-3 weeks of regular classroom work time (research and writing and presentation planning) with 1 week of work at home to finalize/’prettify’ the final appearance of the project.
+The top projects from participating classes have the opportunity to present to Ardagh Bluff’s Principals to determine who (with classroom teachers and Teacher Librarian) decide which students move on to represent Ardagh at the Regional Heritage Fair at the Simcoe County Museum.

 Research ability evolves over time.
 During the initial years, Mr. Greg Harris, Teacher Librarian will provide many reliable websites and book resources for students.
 It is not worthwhile for students to spend excessive time looking for information but more worthwhile for students to collect reliable information from these sites and work with it.
 As time goes on, Advanced Google Searches and use of Archives is developed.
 By Grade 8 most students should be able to find reliable information on their own quickly with some support (e.g., Statistics Canada and Archives.)
 Parents and guardians are welcome and invited to help their children find/gather information.